Great festivals & events for celebrating spring in Ontario’s Southwest.

 Hillman Marsh Conservation Area

 Over one hundred species of birds use Hillman as a migration stopover, and attending this annual celebration is a great way to see them for yourself.
 Watch for the nesting pair of Bald eagles as well as frequently spotted annual rarities such as the Yellow-headed Blackbird, Willet, Marbled Godwit, Eurasian Wigeon, Glossy Ibis and Eastern Kingbird.
-Get closer than you ever imagined to songbirds and shorebirds as you watch experts at on-site banding stations.
-Event occurs Wednesdays through Mondays from May 1 - May 22.
+A birding trail borders 87 acres of unique Shorebird Habitat where water levels are actively managed to create mudflats, providing outstanding viewing opportunities. .

 Pelee Island Heritage Centre

 Whether you’re a fan of birds or a lover of books, this event is sure to please.
 Beloved Canadian author, Margaret Atwood brings award-winning authors this Pelee Island festival each spring for an incredibly popular banquet.
-This year’s featured author is Michael Crummey.
-The weekend also features the Botham Cup Bird Race, a 24-hour “green” bird race and rally where teams have 24 hours to spot as many of the 311 species of birds that visit Pelee Island.
+The weekend also features the Botham Cup Bird Race, a 24-hour “green” bird race, and rally where teams have 24 hours to spot as many of the 311 species of birds that visit Pelee Island.
 The winners take home the coveted Rubber Chicken Award, presented by Margaret Atwood at the Springsong Banquet.